This article explains the best way to find a Pomeranian puppy.

 One of the main reasons behind dog shows is to test your new canine friend against the standards set for his specific breed.
 Evaluations are done on temperament, type, gait, appearance, movement and soundness.

-Type: The type of breed covers character, appearance, temperament, bone structure, condition and movement.
+Breed type covers character, appearance, temperament, bone structure, condition and movement.
 The breed type is a combination of each of these facets.
 It also possesses a character that’s specific to the essence of that particular breed; in the Pomeranian it’s a blend of carriage, temperament and behavior.

-Gait: The dog’s gait is how well he moves.
-Ideally he should move freely, with no trace of bad structure or sickness.
+The dog’s gait is how well he moves.
+Ideally he should move freely, with no trace of bad structure.

-Soundness: This happens when your Pom’s physical and mental health are good, all faculties and organs function correctly and everything is in balance.
+This happens when your Pom dog’s physical and mental health are good, all faculties and organs function correctly and everything is in balance.

 A Pomeranian is an energetic, proud dog.
 He’s highly intelligent, enthusiastic, keen to learn and will be fiercely loyal to his family and handler.
 A Pom is a great show dog.
 He’s a fine companion because he’s affectionate, loving and docile.
 He’s a very independent toy breed, is inquisitive, active and alert.

 People who don’t regard themselves as “dog lovers” or “dog people” often fall in love with this adorable, lively dog.
 He’ll sometimes need a firm hand, especially when training him but he’s a fast learner.
-If you introduce your new pet to other house pets or other dogs, he’ll generally get on with them.
-He’s also a great watchdog.
+If you introduce your new pet Pom to other house pets or other dogs, he’ll generally get on with them.
+Pomeranian pets are also a great watchdogs.

-Now you have a better understanding about dog shows, you’re possibly still unsure why this is important, especially if you only want him for a family pet.
+Now you have a better understanding about dog shows, you’re possibly still unsure why this is important, especially if you only want a pom dog for a family pet.

 You obviously selected a Pomeranian for a few particular reasons.
 You have already put in the necessary research.
 Pomeranians are glamorous balls of fluff, highly intelligent and they’re ideal companions because they can sit beside you, at your feet or somewhere close by because they love being with people.

-Responsible breeders always try to keep these positive, definitive attributes.
+Responsible Pomeranian show breeders always try to keep these positive, definitive attributes.

 Example: There can be timid Poms and also aggressive ones.
 Dogs at either end of the spectrum should be taken seriously and temperament problems are often inherited.

 In any well-bred litter, it’s possible there will be at least one puppy unsuitable for showing.
 He’ll have certain imperfections but will still make a great pet.
-It’s not obligatory that your puppy is show quality if you only want him for a pet.
+It’s not obligatory that your puppy is show quality if you only want a pet Pom.

 It’s not all snobbish, or elitist, or assuming some dogs are better than others.
-It’s all about acquiring a puppy that matches everything you have been told.
-It’s helping more puppies get the best care and start in life by being loved and giving love in return.
+What it is all about is acquiring a puppy that matches everything you have been told.
+Helping more Pomeranian puppies get the best care and start in life by being loved and giving love in return.

-Lastly, it’s about preserving and loving the Pomeranian breed and everything good about them, today and into the future.
-Choose the best breeder so you can get the best dog to suit your needs and to love for as long as he lives.
+Lastly, it’s about preserving and loving the Pomeranian dog breed and everything good about them, today and into the future.
+Before you buy a puppy Pomeranian, choose the best Pomeranian breeder so you can get the best Pom dog to suit your needs and to love for as long as he lives.